Cross Cultural Management Guide - Ghana

 Business is relatively hierarchical.
 Managers do not seek a consensus before making decisions.
 In fact, decisions are often made at the top of the company.
 Managers tell subordinates what they want done and how they expect them to perform the task.

-- Intercultural sensitivity is necessary and it is important never to chastise or criticize an employee publicly.
-When providing criticism, even under the guise of helpfulness, understand that employees are not comfortable with the concept of constructive criticism.
+- When providing criticism, even under the guise of helpfulness, understand that employees are not comfortable with the concept of constructive criticism.

 Boss or Team Player?